-Our farmers and our country towns hold a special place in Australia’s history and psyche.
-Regional communities remain at the heart of Australia’s economy and identity.
+Our farmers and country towns remain at the core of Australia’s economy and identity.

-The Coalition Government is working to ensure regional Australia can grow and prosper.
+We are working to ensure regional Australia can prosper.

 MORE JOBS IN REGIONAL AUSTRALIA